aeyobd/dwarfs/thesis/methods.md

 In the previous chapters, we have seen that the Scl and UMi classical dSphs have outer density profiles that appear to deviate from the exponential law that approximates well all other classical dSphs.
 Our main intention is to assess whether such excesses result from the effects of Galactic tides.
-To this purpose, we intend to use N-body simulations of the evolution of CDM halos in a Galactic potential, constrained to have the orbital parameters consistent with a dwarf's present-day position and velocity.
+To this purpose, we use N-body simulations of the evolution of CDM halos in a Galactic potential, constrained to have the orbital parameters consistent with a dwarf's present-day position and velocity.
 We shall assume that the Galactic potential is the static, analytic potential inferred by @mcmillan2011 from observations of kinematic tracers.
-We also assume the potential of each dwarf may be initially approximated by a cuspy NFW profile.
+We also assume that the potential of each dwarf may be initially approximated by a cuspy NFW profile.
 Since the dwarfs in question are heavily dark matter dominated, we shall use a carefully selected sample of dark matter particles to mimic and track the evolution of an embedded tracer stellar component.
 In this Chapter, I describe the Galactic potential used, the orbital estimation method, the initial conditions setup, and the N-body method used.